gbmhunter/eng-calcs-js/README.rst

 ========= ========== ============================================================================================================
 Version   Date       Comment
 ========= ========== ============================================================================================================
-v4.0.0.0  2013/11/23 Added ohms law calculator to repo.
+v4.0.1.0  2013/11/24 The mysteriously disappearing values in the Ohms law calculator bug has been fixed.
+Closes #43. v4.0.0.0  2013/11/23 Added ohms law calculator to repo.
 Uses separate read/write functions and shadow variables to support the dynamic changing of what is calculated. v3.13.2.0 2013/11/22 Modified candy-calc API to work with ``unit`` and ``validator`` objects being part of the ``cc`` object. v3.13.1.0 2013/11/22 Removed the unneeded 'AppViewModel' objects, which meant that the ``data-bid with`` statement in the php files was also unneeded.